Taylor-Geospatial-Institute/Dewey/README.md

 |:------------------------:|:------------------------:|:----------------------:|
 ## Overview
 This repository provides information about high-quality research data from world-class vendors available through Dewey for the Taylor Geospatial Institute in partnership with
-Sinquefield Center for Applied Economic Research at SLU .
+Sinquefield Center for Applied Economic Research at SLU.

 ## Available Data Categories by request.